 The Draft Toolkit on Interfaith Learning and Ethics Education was used at a workshop arranged in Geneva in January 2006.
 Two youth members of the Interfaith Council explored the possibilities of using the toolkit in various youth settings in their regions.
 A special thanks to Nour and Emanuel for sharing their experiences and encouraging others to make use of the toolkit in working with ethics and values.
 Read the report from the workshop.

 The case study of Emanuel Mathias shows that children can be role model for other children and that they can also be the best educators.

 Read his Story

 Walking Together: GNRC South Asia

 The GNRC South Asia network launched an ethics education campaign in preparation of the GNRC Third Forum in 2008.
 The ethics promoting campaign engaged nearly 10'000 children from across the 7 countries of South Asia and created a movement of children promoting ethics education and calling for dialogue at the top levels of their countries.
 This campaign was designed by children and their throughts, perspectives and creativity determined the nature of the national campaign, which ultimately got merged into a single regional campagin.
 A review meeting was arranged to share the experiences and success stories of the campaign by each country and the results were presented at the GNRC Third Forum by the children who took part in the various activities in each national campaign.
 For futher details and information, click here

-If you are using the material in your country, please get in contact with us to let us know your experience and the outcomes of your programs.
+If you are in using the material in your country, please contact us.